helidon-io/helidon/docs/se/reactive-messaging.md

 #### Re-usability in MP Messaging

-As the API is the same for [MicroProfile Reactive Messaging][microprofile-reactive-messaging] connectors, all that is needed to make connector work in both ways is annotating it with `@ApplicationScoped`.
+As the API is the same for [MicroProfile Reactive Messaging][microprofile-rea] connectors, all that is needed to make connector work in both ways is annotating it with `@ApplicationScoped`.
 Such connector is treated as a bean in Helidon MP.

-For specific information about creating messaging connectors for Helidon MP visit [MicroProfile Reactive Messaging][microprofile-reactive-messaging].
+For specific information about creating messaging connectors for Helidon MP visit [MicroProfile Reactive Messaging][microprofile-rea].

 #### Kafka Connector